 3. Emailing patients is okay, even if the email on their end is unencrypted

-The first thing that you need to know about HIPAA and email communication with patients is that HIPAA provides very little specific guidelines about what is acceptable and what isn’t when it comes to electronic messaging.
+The first thing that you need to know about HIPAA compliant messaging and email communication with patients is that HIPAA provides very little specific guidelines about what is acceptable and what isn’t when it comes to electronic messaging.
 One important thing that we do know is that “the Privacy Rule allows covered health care providers to communicate electronically, such as through e-mail, with their patients, provided they apply reasonable safeguards when doing so.”

 Many providers think that using encrypted email is enough of a precaution; however, that is incorrect.
 Even though your hospital or practice encrypts its end of the email transport, there is no way to ensure that the communication is secure once it leaves your organization’s server.
 Still, this doesn’t mean that emailing patients is off the table.